compling-wat/vlm-lens/README.md

 ```
 with an optional debug flag to see more detailed outputs.

+Note that the input and output directories default to the `./data` and `./output_dir` respectively.

 Note that the config file should be in yaml format, and that any arguments you want to send to the huggingface API should be under the `model` key.
 See `configs/qwen-2b.yaml` as an example.

 The supported architecture flags are currently: